micahjsmith/bls-matlab/README.md

     b = bls();
     data = fetch(b, 'CUUR0000SA0');

-Or, register on the BLS website for a Public Data API account: http://data.bls.gov/registrationEngine/.
+Or, register on the BLS website for a Public Data API account [here](http://data.bls.gov/registrationEngine/).
 Then, take advantage of the increased daily query limit and other features:

     b = bls([], MY_API_KEY);
     data = fetch(b, 'SUUR0000SA0');